-The Burke Rehabilitation Hospital’s Stroke Rehabilitation Program is dedicated to providing the most effective, patient-centered, state of the art rehabilitative care to individuals who have sustained a stroke.
-The Stroke Program provides comprehensive services that prevent secondary complications, minimize impairment, reduce activity limitations, and maximize the participation and quality of life for persons who have sustained a stroke.
+Burke’s Stroke Rehabilitation Program is dedicated to providing you the most effective, patient-centered, state of the art rehabilitative care after you have sustained a stroke.
+The inpatient program provides you with comprehensive services that prevent secondary complications, minimize impairment, reduce activity limitations and maximize participation in and quality of life.
 Interdisciplinary rehabilitation, provided by a trained and experienced team, maximizes recovery from the physical, visual, cognitive and psychological impairments caused by stroke.
-The multidisciplinary team works collaboratively with the individual and the family and/or caregiver, providing patient centered care and using evidence-based practices, to help every patient achieve his/her full potential.
+The multidisciplinary team works collaboratively with you and your family and/or caregiver, using evidence-based practices, to help you achieve your full potential.

 Burke’s intensive and comprehensive program focuses on maximizing each person’s ability to function, through personalized care and individually-designed therapy programs.
 Preventing complications, improving self confidence, and optimizing adaptation and education helps patients achieve the highest level of independence possible.